TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 _New status, very similar to previous:_ Renovate puts YAML in git.
 GitOps puts YAML in cluster.
 Cluster machinery makes things happen.

+The changes described above are not something implemented overnight.
+Furthermore they involve changing the way of working in an organization, which usually, compared to the technical part, is the hardest part.
+They _do_ show how carefully taking on additional complexity in one place, can reduce the overall effort within an organization.

 ## API mindset

 When adopting Kubernetes, depending on organization, experience and culture, there might be different perspectives: